Shuri Castle 首里城

 The Kingdom of Ryukyu

 If Japan looks uniform from abroad, that is not quite the case.
-Okinawa stands apart, and was once an independent kingdom, that of Ryukyu, extending from Taiwan to southern Japan.
+Okinawa stands apart, and was once an independent kingdom, called Ryukyu, extending from Taiwan to southern Japan.

 It was in the fourteenth and fifteenth centuries that the kingdom reached its peak, as a hub of trade in the region and an intermediary between China and Japan.
 However in 1609 it was invaded by the Satsuma, a powerful clan of southern Japan, and as a result lost its independence forever.